lldap/lldap/README.md

 ## Client configuration

+### Compatible services

+Most services that can use LDAP as an authentication provider should work out of the box.
+For new services, it's possible that they require a bit of tweaking on LLDAP's side to make things work.
+In that case, just create an issue with the relevant details (logs of the service, LLDAP logs with `verbose=true` in the config).

+### General configuration guide

 To configure the services that will talk to LLDAP, here are the values:
   - The LDAP user DN is from the configuration.
 By default, `cn=admin,ou=people,dc=example,dc=com`.